Brille24 Customer Service: How Brille24 Uses WhatsApp for Professional Customer Support

 Over one year, our subscribers have more than doubled.
 The open rates are between 90% and 95% and the clickrates from our latest marketing campaign, “3 glasses for 99€,” were 20%.

-We’ve learned that the clicks and traffic start coming in almost immediately after the newsletter distribution.
+We’ve learned that the clicks and traffic start coming in almost immediately after the news distribution.

 5. What concrete tasks does your WhatsApp channel fulfill in terms of your online services, and what specific content do you use messaging for?

-We use the channel to increase the reach of our newsletter, but also to offer exclusive deals and raffles just for our WhatsApp subscribers.
+We use the channel to offer exclusive deals and raffles just for our WhatsApp subscribers.